ipbc-dev/jointube-instances/README.md

 $ yarn install --pure-lockfile
 ```

-Then run simultaneously (for example if 3 terminals):
+Then run simultaneously (for example with 3 terminals):

 ```
-$ tsc -w &
+$ tsc -w
 ```

 ```